jzabroski/Home/Quotes/README.md

 > Sometimes the questions are complicated and the answers are simple. ~ Dr. Seuss (Theodor Seuss Geisel), American writer and cartoonist

+> Time is a flat circle.
+Everything we have done or will do we will do over and over and over again- forever. ~ True Detective TV show, but actually [Nietzsche's Doctrine of Eternal Recurrence](https://www.quora.com/What-does-the-expression-Time-is-a-flat-circle-mean)

 > He who has a why to live can bear almost any how.
 > ~ Friedrich Nietzsche